Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 95. ### What is the difference between the `translate()` and `rotate()` functions?
       The `translate()` function is used to move an element along the x-axis and/or y-axis, while the `rotate()` function is used to rotate an element clockwise or counterclockwise around a given point.

+# Day 20

+96. ### What are the properties of CSS 3D transform?
+      The properties of CSS 3D Transforms are:

+      1. transform-style: determines whether an element's children are transformed in 3D space
+      2. perspective: determines the distance between the viewer and the element, affecting the appearance of 3D transforms
+      3. perspective-origin: specifies the origin point of the perspective
+      4. transform: applies a 3D transformation to an element, such as rotateX(), rotateY(), rotateZ(), translateX(), translateY(),translateZ(), scale(), and skew()
+      5. transform-origin: specifies the origin point of the transformation
+      6. backface-visibility: determines whether or not the back face of an element should be visible when the element is rotated.

+97. ### What is the difference between RGB and RGBA colors?
+      RGBA is similar to RGB, but it includes an additional alpha value that represents the opacity of the color.
+The alpha value is a number between 0 and 1, with 0 being completely transparent and 1 being completely opaque.

+98. ### What is color contrast?
+      Color contrast is how much the colors of the text and the background of a website stand out from each other.

+99. ### How does color contrast applies to accessibility in web design?
+       It is important because people with visual impairments or color blindness may have trouble seeing things if there is not enough contrast.
+There are guidelines for making sure there is enough contrast which makes the website content more accessible to the people.

+100. ### what is css filter?
+      CSS filters are a set of visual effects that can be applied to HTML elements using CSS.
+Filters can be used to adjust the appearance of an element in various ways, such as changing its color, blurring or sharpening it, adjusting its brightness or contrast, and more.